 - The cost of school lunches, buses and additional educational support is not included in our tuition fees.

 Please read the College’s Terms and Conditions for more information about our fees

 Below are a number of questions that families often ask members of the Admissions Team.

 Who can attend Dulwich College Shanghai Puxi?

-This year Dulwich College Shanghai Puxi will accept students from 2 to 16 years old in the Toddler classes through to Year 11.
-Our students are placed in the appropriate year levels on the basis of the child’s age before September 1st of the year of application.
+Dulwich College Shanghai Puxi accepts students from 2 years old to 17 years old (applying for Toddler class through to Year 13).
+Our students are placed in the appropriate year level on the basis of the child’s age before September 1st in the year of application.